 Top Tip: If you decide to head up to Miradouro de Santa Catarina, rather than making the uphill climb, take the convenient (and fun!)
 Elevador da Bica.

 Cais do Sodre Restaurants and Bars

-Day 3 of your 3-Day Itinerary for Lisbon, Portugal can be spent two ways: Discovering the west-side Lapa District or going on a Sintra tour from Lisbon.
-Either way, spend the last evening of your trip to Lisbon back in the center of the city.
-Below, we outline the sights of Lapa; options for day tours from Lisbon are listed in the next section.
+Day 3 of your 3-Day Itinerary for Lisbon, Portugal can be spent two ways: Discovering the Lisbon west side districts or going on a Sintra tour from Lisbon.
+Either way, spend the last evening of your trip to Lisbon back in the city center.
+Below, we outline the sights of West Lisbon (included the districts of Estrela, Campo de Ourique and (formerly) Lapa.
+Options for day tours from Lisbon are listed in the next section.

-Top Tip: Tram fare can be purchased from the driver and paid in cash (€3 each ride).
+Top Tip: Tram 28 fare can be purchased from the driver and paid in cash (€3 each ride).
 For a reduced fare, use a Viva Viagem pre-loaded transportation card, which can be purchased in Metro stations.
-More information on Lisbon Public Transport at the end of the post!

 Campo de Ourique Market

 Similar to (but on a much smaller scale than) the revitalized Time Out Market, Campo de Ourique Market has an intimate, community ambiance.
 The market hall dates to the 1930s and was renovated in 2013.

 Vendors craft traditional meals and Portuguese snacks – along with a good choice of international fare – that are devoured on-site or can be packed for take-away.
 For something to drink, we recommend a bottle of special label Mercado de Campo de Ourique wine from Vihnos do Mercado.

 O Melhor Bolo de Chocolate do Mundo (World’s Best Chocolate Cake)